May 12, 2014

 Manager Mark Boscher thanked Freddie for raising so much money.
 He explained: “Our centre will be able to help even more people like Nora because of Freddie’s hard work and kindness.
 Well done Freddie – and thank you.”

 Mrs McKee is a regular user of the centre which provides physiotherapy, oxygen treatment and a range of complementary offerings; delivering over 8000 therapies per annum.
-The centre aims to deliver affordable and accessible treatments for as many people as possible, and in 2012 extended its practice to Luton, Hoddesdon and St Albans.
+The centre aims to deliver affordable and accessible treatments for as many people as possible.

 The centre is hosting an open day on Saturday 17th May from 10am – 1pm.
 Everyone is welcome to come along to find out what the centre offers.
 Free treatments and delicious cake will be available on the day.